kubernetes-sigs/kustomize/functions/examples/template-heredoc-cockroachdb/README.md

 The function is invoked by authoring a [local Resource](local-resource) with `metadata.configFn` and running:

-    kustomize config run-fns local-resources/
+    kustomize config run local-resources/

 This generates the `local-resources/config` directory containing the template output.

-- the template output may be modified by adding fields -- such as initContainers, sidecarConatiners, cpu resource limits, etc -- and these fields will be retained when re-running `run-fns`
+- the template output may be modified by adding fields -- such as initContainers, sidecarConatiners, cpu resource limits, etc -- and these fields will be retained when re-running `run`
-- the function input `example-use.yaml` may be changed and rerunning `run-fns` will update only the parts changed in the template output.
+- the function input `example-use.yaml` may be changed and rerunning `run` will update only the parts changed in the template output.

 ## Running the Example

 Run the config with:

-     kustomize config run-fns local-resource/
+     kustomize config run local-resource/

 This will create the directory